thegetty/quire-docs/content/guide/text.md

 ## Formatting Text Content with Markdown

 The main content of your page appears after the YAML block at the top, and will be formatted in Markdown.
 Markdown is a very simple, plain text markup language that uses a few text rules to structure content for easy conversion into HTML.
 For example, a hash or pound sign at the beginning of a line makes a heading, and asterisks wrapping text turns it italic.
-You can learn more about Markdown syntax in the *Markdown fundamentals* page of this guide.
+You can learn more about Markdown syntax in the [*Markdown fundamentals* section](../fundamentals/markdown.md) of this guide.

-## Types of Linking
+## Applying Types of Linking

 There are several types of linking that can be applied to text on your page.
 Stylization such as bolding, italics, underlining, and more can also be applied to linked text.